- We now know there’s a genetic component to developing carpal tunnel syndrome.

 The surgery takes about 15 minutes to perform and should be covered by insurance.
 If you do not have insurance, the surgery will cost $2,000-$2,500.

-» If you think you might have carpal tunnel syndrome and want to discuss surgical options, then find a plastic surgeon near you and start getting treatment.
+» If you think you might have carpal tunnel syndrome and want to discuss surgical options, meet our medical review team.